adporeii/Workout_Tracker/README.md

 -   Here you can create test workouts and generate dummy data.
 -   This data is isolated and will **not** appear in your main History or Charts.

-## Deployment (Optional)

-### Deploy Web App to Vercel
-1. Create a free account at [vercel.com](https://vercel.com)
-2. Install Vercel CLI: `npm install -g vercel`
-3. Run `vercel` in the project folder and follow the prompts
-4. Your app will be live at the provided URL